evancabrera713/Sales-Dashboard/README.md

 # Sales-Dashboard

-Dyanmic sales dashboard using the following guidelines, learned from DataWithBaraa.
+Dyanmic tableau sales dashboard using the following guidelines, learned from DataWithBaraa.

 Steps for creating an effective dashboard and visualization.